-- 2.4 These are underpinned by the processes in place to manitor and control contractual relationships, for example financial and quality audit; health and safety; management information and performance indicators.
+2.4 These are underpinned by the processes in place to monitor and control contractual relationships, for example financial and quality audit; health and safety; management information and performance indicators.
 These processes have a profound influence over the way that the funding regime works, defining the priorities which people give to different parts of the system.
-These priorities in turn dramatically affect people s motivation, skills and capacity to deliver what is needed. - 2.5 TECs receive funds from both private and public sources each year.
+These priorities in turn dramatically affect people s motivation, skills and capacity to deliver what is needed.

+2.5 TECs receive funds from both private and public sources each year.
 Funding from public sources in 1998-99, which is primarily direct from Government Departments, amounts to over £1.3bn.
 The way that the money is paid to TECs varies considerably between different programmes.
-This is in part a reflection of the incremental way in which the current funding regime has developed, often in response to the changing priorities of Government and as a result of perceived weaknesses in the system. - 2.6 TECs receive two main types of public funding:
+This is in part a reflection of the incremental way in which the current funding regime has developed, often in response to the changing priorities of Government and as a result of perceived weaknesses in the system.

+2.6 TECs receive two main types of public funding:

-mainstream training programmes, which account for 70 per cent of the £1.3bn, are funded through a semi-commercial regime.
+mainstream training programmes, which account for 70 per cent of the £1.3kn, are funded through a semi-commercial regime.
 DfEE pays TECs on delivery against specific payment triggers.
 Triggers include trainee starts, training outcomes (for example qualifications and jobs), and intermediate progression points.
-Each trigger has an agreed price attached to it (the unit price), which is negotiated for the contract with Government.
-This regime allows TECs flexibility in expenditure and to generate surpluses from the difference between the price Government pays the the remainder of TEC public income includes a fee element paid on profile for TEC strategic activity and payments as reimbursement for costs incurred.
-These include programmes such as the Single Regeneration Budget; Millennium Date Compliance Training; all European funding; and DII payments for the Local Competitiveness agenda, including Business Links.
+Each trigger has an agreed price attached to it (the unit price), which is regotiated for the contract with Government.
+This regime allows TECs flexibility in expenditure and to generate surpluses from the difference between the price Government pays the TEC and the actual cost of delivery.
+Those surpluses which remain unspent at the end of each financial year are retained by the TEC as reserves;

+the remainder of TEC public income includes a fee element paid on profile for TEC strategic activity and payments as reimbursement for costs incurred.
+These include programmes such as the Single Regeneration Budget; Millennium Date Compliance Training; all European funding; and DTI payments for the Local Competitiveness agenda, including Business Links.